- Home Improvement

 2. Allen Wrench set

-Never has their been a more underrated tool than the Allen wrench.
+Never has there been a more underrated tool than the Allen wrench.
 It's hexagonal shape and the corresponding screws and bolts they fit, are used in manufactured goods the world over.
 Yet, you'd be surprised how many people still don't own a set.
-If you've ever put together pre-fab furniture or a child's bike, you probably know how often they're needed.
-They're very cheap to obtain and are great to have when the odd "Oh, great, I need an Allen wrench for this thing." situation arises.

 1. Duct tape